 Matches are held to promote rifle marksmanship and to establish NRA high power rifle classifications for Medium Range discipline.
 NRA membership is encouraged but not required.

 Match Schedule: A 60 shot long range prone match will be fired in three separate stages using any rifle and any sight.
-Competitors are required to perform scoring duties and to operate the targets in the pits for each other.
+Competitors are required to perform scoring duties.
 Any competitor failing to do so may be disqualified and have their entry fee forfeited.
 If necessary, the stages listed below may be fired in a different sequence than listed below.
 If deemed necessary, match director may revise the course of fire.
-It is likely that pit duty will not be exactly evenly divided among competitors but every attempt will be made to balance this duty consistent with minimizing the duration of the match..
+Electronic targets are used for these matches.

 Course of Fire: